 Based on completion of the action, event, or condition, there are 4 types of Past Tenses commonly used in English Grammar:

-Usage: actions starting and ending in the past.
+Simple past is used for actions that starting and ending in the past.

 Form: infinitive + ed or simple past form of irregular verb

-Usage: actions starting in the past and continuing to the present.
+Past Continuous or Past Progressive is used for actions that starting in the past and continuing to the present.